Skip to content

 44. The Wallet sends a Token Request to the PID Provider; containing:

-• the auth code from Authorization Response
+• the authorization code from Authorization Response

 • the PKCE code_verifier matching the code_challenge from Authorization Request